 As I work on our family budget, I dream to inspire families to have full control of their finances, too.
 I dream of families to cut off their necessary spending and pay off their debts.
 I dream of seeing every family be financially free!
 Let’s flex some financial muscles together to be financially fit.
 Are you ready?
 Let’s go!

 Why You Need a Monthly Budget Worksheet

 They say that building a monthly budget is linked to creating wealth.
 I can’t agree more.

 For me, going through the month without a budget is like shooting in the dark, not knowing where your darts will go, and if you still have anything left in your quiver by the time you need to strike another shot again.
 Having a budget is like carrying a lighted map that will lead you towards the direction of the financial situation you’d like to be in.
 It serves as your guide to financial wellness.

 This is why, today, I thought of finally sharing a basic monthly budget worksheet templates that you can use outright.
 I pray that they will bless you immensely!
 Let’s view some of the pages I included!

 The Weekly Expenses Log

 The Monthly Budget Plan

 Determining your recurring monthly expenses and allotting a budget per category is a sure effective way to keep track of your finances.
 While the preview below already has the categories filled in, there is also a blank monthly budget worksheet in your download because I understand we each spend differently.

 The Free Monthly Budget Worksheet

-To give you a quick preview of your monthly budget, I’ve created a monthly budget at a glance page which carries all the necessary budgeting information you need.
+To give you a quick preview of your monthly budget, I’ve created a monthly budget at a glance page that carries all the necessary budgeting information you need.
 But wait!
-This is not the last page you’ll be getting in the binder as there are six monthly budgeting templates all in all which you can print for FREE!
+This is not the last page you’ll be getting in the binder as there are six monthly budgeting templates, all in all, which you can print for FREE!